clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 9. A child container type (?)

 **Properties**
 Properties are a single Value that determines some aspect of the Node that might be of interest to the rest of the Circuit.
 They are both Receivers and Emitters, meaning they can change automatically based on Values upstream from the Circuit and they can influence downstream Elements in the Circuit as well.
-Additionall

 Nodes have input and output plugs, special Receiver and Emitters that that allow the Node to communicate with the rest of the Circuit.
 Input Plugs (IPlugs) take a ValueSignal and ignore all others (apart from disconnecting, which a Receiver does automatically).
 They then forward the ValueSignal to a Callback inside the Node.
 Which callback they forward to can be changed at runtime as part of the Node's state machine.